 The EU’s Economic and Monetary Union (EMU) will undergo major reform in coming years.
-Transparency International EU has just launched a new programme to look into the transparency and accountability of Eurozone economic governance.
+Transparency International EU has just launched a new project to look into the transparency and accountability of Eurozone economic governance

 The euro crisis forced a series of hurried reforms and created ad-hoc institutions.
 There is a blurred division of competences between Member States which results in budget rules that are too complicated even for hardened experts.
 This muddies the decision-making process and confuses where the accountability for decisions lies.

 At Transparency International EU we believe in the need for democratic accountability of the institutions which govern us.
 Be that political institutions such as the European Parliament, European Commission and the Council of Ministers or economic governance bodies, such as the European Central Bank.

 Transparency, accountability and integrity are vital to ensure that economic governance works for us all and not just for the most powerful countries, or vested interests through collusion or even corruption.
 Civil society, academics, citizens and the media need to be able to monitor how the decisions which affect us all are made.